 Wine Growing Regions

 Geographical location: In the upper Elbe Valley, along the 51° of latutide.
-The region extends some 55 km/ 34 miles north and south of Dresden.
-About 100 km/62 miles to the north are a few patches of vines not far from Wittenberg, where Martin Luther posted his famous theses in 1517.
+The region extends about 55 km/ 34 miles north and south of Dresden.
+About 100 km/62 miles to the north there are a few patches of vines not far from Wittenberg, where Martin Luther posted his famous theses in 1517.

-Major town(s): Dresden, Meissen, Radebeul.
+Major towns: Dresden, Meissen, Radebeul

-Climate: Continental, with warm, dry summers and cold winters.
+Climate: Continental, with warm, dry summers and cold winters

 Soil types: The steepest slopes are of weathered granite and gneiss, with loess or sand deposits in some of the vineyards.

-Vineyard area (2003): 446 ha / 1,102 acres · 2 districts · 4 collective vineyard sites · 17 individual sites
+Vineyard area 2019: 493 ha · 2 districts · 4 collective vineyard sites · 17 individual sites